vitaliihonta/zio-temporal/docs/src/main/mdoc/core/activities.md

 Important notes:
 - `ZWorkflow.newActivityStub` provides you a stub which communicates to Temporal cluster in order to invoke activities
+  - The method requires specifying the Activity Interface type and `ZActivityOptions`
 - **You must always** wrap the activity method invocation into `ZActivityStub.execute` method.
   - The `ZActivityStub.Of[BookingActivity]` is a compile-time stub, so actual method invocations are only valid in compile-time
   - `bookingActivity.bookFlight(name, surname, flightNumber)` invocation would be re-written into an untyped Temporal's activity invocation